QuyPhamGit/social-media-app-copy/README.md

 # Social Media App (Copy)

-This project repository is a copy of the main repository at: https://github.com/randusr923847/cs180-social-media-app, which was private because only our team is allowed to edit the code.
+This project repository is a copy of the main repository at: https://github.com/randusr923847/cs180-social-media-app which was private because only our team is allowed to edit the code.
 This project is part of the CS180: Problem Solving and Programming class at Purdue University.
+So far the project is considered finished

 This project has files for a Twitter-like social media app written in Java.
 So far the project only has classes establishing the database of the app.
 A key feature for our app is that each User can select certain interest categories and view a feed of Posts tagged with those categories.